 Our pick: WeddingWire Invitations Painted Florals wedding invitations, 100 for $229, WeddingWire Invitations

 As its name implies, this paper is made from cotton, typically from cotton linters or used cloth.
 You may prefer this wedding invitation paper because of its strength and durability, and you’ll recognize it by its soft feel.
 Cotton paper absorbs ink better (thanks tot strong fibers) so colored ink may appear richer.

-Our pick: NostalgicImprints Modern Marble wedding invitation suite, 25 cards for $96, Etsy
+Our pick: NostalgicImprints Modern Marble wedding invitation suite, from $96 for 25 cards, Etsy

 A linen finish wedding invitation paper is a high quality, cotton blend paper with a textured, slightly crosshatched surface—it feels like linen fabric, hence its name.
 This paper finish provides an elegant look.

-Our pick: ParadiseInvitations Aceline handmade paper invitation sets, $38, Etsy
+Our pick: ParadiseInvitations Aceline handmade paper invitation sets, price upon request, Etsy

 Once made from animal skin, vellum is made from a cotton and wood pulp blend today.
 This wedding paper resembles what you might remember as tracing paper in elementary school—it is sheer and frosted, and layered on top of an opaque sheet of paper.
 They’re great for invitations or invitation suite belly bands.